 The JPB acquired and overhauled two (2) used AM-7 electrified locomotives to perform initial testing of the electrification system.
 The locomotives were placed in long-term storage after their delivery in June 2019 until needed for testing of the electrified system.
-The JPB continues to prepare the electric locomotive for use in the initial testing of the electrified OCS in Segment 4.
-Thus far, the electric locomotives have not been used in the start-up and testing of the newly installed OCS or TPS systems.
+The used locomotives were not used in the start-up and testing of the newly installed OCS or TPS systems.
+Caltrain Operations reports that the electric locomotives will be used as rescue vehicles once electrified operations begin.